EwartM/ewartm.github.io/add-gwtp-mvp-architecture.md

 check 'UI Handlers'
 ![]({{ site.baseurl }}/assets/images/Screen Shot 2017-03-07 at 6.16.37 PM.png)

-We want to move the 'Click Me' button and label out of the generated 'app' file and into our new GWTP presenter.
+We want to **move the 'Click Me' button and label out of the generated 'app' file and into our new GWTP presenter**.
 You can delete com.example.app.client.app as we won't be using it anymore.

 Edit **HomeView.ui.xml** to generate the new 'Click Me' button and label.
 ```XML